tn222gf/tn222gf.github.io/_posts/2015-11-17-Views-on-static-site-generators-and-more.md

 [Sass](http://sass-lang.com/) is the CSS prepropressor I used to style this site.
 It allows you to use variables, where you can save for an example color codes and reuse the variable where you want that color.
 Sass also provides the ability to use mathematical operators to calculate width, height and  much more.

-There are a lot of pros and some cons with preprocessed CSS.
+There are a lot of pros and some cons with preprocessed CSS, but here are some of them.

 Pros: